Laoisa Sexton

 Laoisa Sexton is an Irish actress originally from County Clare.
-She studied drama in New York City and has appeared in Theatre, Film and TV in Ireland, UK and the USA.
+She studied drama in New York City and has appeared in Theatre, Film and TV in Ireland, UK and the US.
 Through her acting and performing, she got interested to make films.
 She wrote and directed and starred in the short films The Lucky Man, and I didn't...
 I wasn't...
 I amn't. and I Can't Go On.
 She is also a playwright, most notably for the Off Broadway hits that she also performed in For Love, The Last Days of Cleopatra and The Pigeon in the Taj Mahal.
 As a playwright she has created work for the Irish Repertory Theatre.

 Early life and education

-Sexton has appeared on TV, Film and Theatre in Ireland, the UK and USA.
-She is a native of County Clare. she studied drama in New York City.
+Sexton has appeared on TV, Film and Theatre in Ireland, the UK and US.
+She is a native of County Clare.
+She studied drama in New York City.